wlonk/arcadia/rules/making_characters_and_town.rst

 learned her spells through her father's ghost visiting her in dreams.

 Bridget chooses "I hope for glory and recognition for recovering Mr.
 Wycliff's work, and restoring English magic again."
-Though he never new Wycliff, he has absconded from Oxford with some of the man's ciphered journals, and hopes to use his skill with languages to unlock them.
+Though he never knew Wycliff, he has absconded from Oxford with some of the man's ciphered journals, and hopes to use his skill with languages to unlock them.
 His root is Rowan, his star is Jupiter.
 He has learned magic from the few